PandaLinux/base-64/docs/faq.md

 # FAQ's

+- What is the mission of your project?

+    Our only goal at this time is to make a highly customized operating system with bare minimum tools.
+Our project aims at building scripts that can be used by anyone to build their own distro.

+    This project has been inspired by [Linux from scratch](www.linuxfromscratch.org).

 - Which distro should I use to build `Panda Linux`?

     Well, you can use either `Debian Jessie` or `Ubuntu 14.04`.
 Currently, we have only tested our build using `Ubuntu 14.04`